bsmith89/longev-mgen/doc/submission.md

-To better understand the polysaccharide utilization potential encoded by the novel MAGs and other available _Muribaculaceae_ genomes, we performed an ordination of the counts of  genes with predicted homology to GH or CBM domains (Figure 1B).
+To better understand the polysaccharide utilization potential encoded by the novel MAGs and other available _Muribaculaceae_ genomes, we performed an ordination of the counts of  genes with predicted homology to GH or CBM domains (see [@Fig:muri-comparison] panel B).
-This holistic analysis of genes that could plausibly be involved in polysaccharide degradation recapitulates the three clusters previously described by Ormerod and colleagues for the first 30 MAGs from the family [@Ormerod2016], including associations of the hypothesized alpha-glucan, plant glycan, and host glycan guilds with GH13, GH43, and GH20 domains, respectively.
+This holistic analysis of genes that could plausibly be involved in polysaccharide degradation recapitulates the three clusters previously described by Ormerod and colleagues for the first 30 MAGs from the family [@Ormerod2016], including associations of the hypothesized &alpha;-glucan, plant glycan, and host glycan guilds with GH13, GH43, and GH20 domains, respectively.
 However, given the ambiguous, intermediate placement of many newer genomes, it also suggests exceptions to the three-guild model.
 Notably, none of B1A, B1B, or B2---MAGs representative of responding species---were
-placed cleanly within the alpha-glucan guild as we had hypothesized.
+placed cleanly within the &alpha;-glucan guild as we had hypothesized.
 <!--
 TODO: Consider moving above 3-guild model stuff to discussion.
 -->